 Angry Birds Rio is a brand new adventure from the creator of one of the most popular mobile games of recent years.

-The story is based on the motion picture, Rio.
+Now its here on Mac with the same story is based on the motion picture, Angry Birds Rio.
 The original Angry Birds have been kidnapped (or should that be 'bird-napped'?) and dragged off to Rio de Janeiro.
 There are 60 levels in Angry Birds Rio, set across two different episodes.
 The developer tells us we can look forward to more new episodes being added throughout 2011.

 One of the objects of Angry Birds Rio is to set the rare exotic birds free by catapulting the Angry Birds at the intricate structures and cages they've been imprisoned in.
 You will also be asked to squash chattering monkeys by flinging your birds at them, which is great fun.